ovh/venom/executors/imap/README.md

 # Venom - Executor IMAP

-Use case: your software send a mail  ?
+Use case: your software send a mail?
 Venom can test if mail is received.
 Body of mail can be reused in further steps.

 ## Input